What is the Token URL for Access Server?

 - Create the token URL on the Access Server using either the Admin Web UI or CLI.

-- Copy the URL and remove the ‘openvpn://import/’ prefix.
+- Copy the URL and remove the ‘openvpn://import-profile/’ prefix.

 - Use the resulting ‘https://’ URL to download the profile like any normal file.